Armenian residents of Azerbaijan’s Karabakh freely cross Lachin border checkpoint (PHOTO)

-BAKU, Azerbaijan, August 15.
-The Azerbaijani side has once again created conditions for the free passage of the Armenian residents of Azerbaijan's Karabakh through the mediation of the International Committee of the Red Cross (ICRC) through the Lachin border checkpoint in the direction of Khankendi-Gorus, Trend reports.
+BAKU, Azerbaijan, August 22.
+Armenian residents of Azerbaijan’s Karabakh freely cross the Lachin border checkpoint, Trend reports.

-Additionally, a total of nine ICRC vehicles have so far crossed the Lachin border post going in the direction of Khankendi-Gorus.
+In total, about 30 people have crossed the Lachin border checkpoint from Khankendi in the direction of the Gorus district of Armenia in nine vehicles belonging to the International Committee of the Red Cross (ICRC) today.

-There were 29 persons in these vehicles, according to the information: six members of the ICRC, nine drivers, nine passengers, four escorts, and one medical professional.
+In addition, it is expected that today more than 60 people of Armenian origin will leave Karabakh and go to Armenia.

 This once again testifies to the absence of any obstacles or difficulties in the passage of Karabakh civilians of Armenian origin through the Lachin border checkpoint and serves as another proof that Armenia's claims about the "blockade" of the Lachin road by Azerbaijan are lies and slander.